 Some people take a little issue with the idea of monitoring.
 But if you think about it, there was probably monitoring under your old system, as well.
 Because, if you didn’t have somebody reviewing an annual performance review documentation, what was the point?
 I mean, who did them then?
 The kinds of things that we measure are the kind of things that get done.
 That’s true here, as well.

-That is very true.
+Question #6: That is very true.
 And this sounds so doable, so approachable, easy.
 It just seems like a system that would work.
 Is there any part in that system where there’s pay-based recognition, or some kind of annual recognition for a job well done?
 20:07

 You could certainly do that.
 You could build in a performance-based compensation system to something like this, and tie it to goals.
 There’s a lot of things you can do with this.
 That’s not how our system is set up, but there’s nothing stopping anyone from doing that.
-In that case what I think I would do – I would want to make sure that it feels fair and equitable, so that it’s well thought out, so that if an organization wanted to tie compensation to performance that they make sure they have good measures in place.
+In that case what I think I would do, I would want to make sure that it feels fair and equitable, so that it’s well thought out, so that if an organization wanted to tie compensation to performance that they make sure they have good measures in place.
 Because, that’s where the tricky part of pay-for-performance comes into play.
 There’s usually a lot of subjectivity to it, so you want to make sure that it’s really objective.
 That can be an area that is a little fraught with problems.

 We explained it all to them and we said, What do you think?
 Would you be willing to try this in lieu of doing your annual reviews for the next six months?
 Oh, they couldn’t wait.
 They just said, Oh, yeah, absolutely, I want to try this.

-So then they tried it, and they reported back that, This is the best.
+Then they tried it, and they reported back that, This is the best.
 We don’t ever want to go back to the old system, can we adopt this?
 And I said, Yeah, we can probably adopt it, but I need your help now.
 And he said, Doing what?
 I said, Well, it’s time to convince your colleagues, all the other managers that this is a change worth making.

 After we did that test pilot and then introduced it to our management, we basically rolled it out.
 Management was all too happy to explain it to the rest of their staff and give it a whirl.
 There weren’t too many growing pains along the way either, I have to say.
-It was something that just…everybody just kind of took to it.
+It was something that just—everybody just kind of took to it.
 That was a good thing.

-This is definitely a new way of thinking for some of us.
+Question #7: This is definitely a new way of thinking for some of us.
 And I think that we will want to dip our toe in, like you say, and maybe find some resources that help us explain what this looks like, and try it out with some smaller groups, but it does sound intuitive.
 It sounds very exciting to employ, So, I’m really glad we’re talking about this today, Brian.
 Is there anything else you would like to share?
 23:42

 Well, you just referenced resources.
 I actually wrote up the process.
 There’s been an article published on it, as well.
 If you would like to have a copy of that process, Adriane, I’d be happy to forward that on to you.
 If you could post that for your listeners to be able to download, that would be a resource for them.